ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 - Do not be insecure, not about being liked or praised, about being honest, direct, and caring
 - When giving praise investigate until you really understand who did what and why it was so great. **Be specific and thorough with praise as with criticism.
 Go deep into the details**
 - On the path to creating a culture of radical Candor: start by getting feedback, not giving it
-- Note to self: get clear on the difference between radical candor and obnoxious aggression
 - Worry more about praise, less about criticism - but above all be sincere
 - To criticize without discouraging, focus on the relationship
-  - Ask for criticism before giving it.
+  - Ask for criticism before giving it
   - Be humble
   - Offer guidance in person (and immediately)
   - Praise in public, criticize in private
 - Don’t personalize; the problem is not due to some unfixable character flaw
-- Be more concerned with getting to the right answer than with being right
+- **Be more concerned with getting to the right answer than with being right**
 - Use "your fly is down" or "you have spinach in your teeth" as examples on how to tell someone something that may be uncomfortable.
 Better to tell them then to let them walk around with it.
 - Simple advice about criticism: "just say it"
 - Give a damn!